Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 • Background atmosphere present.
 The stuff you rarely hear going on behind the scenes.
 Adds a lot of depth and layering.
 Extremely enjoyable to be able to discern.

-I think the LCD-XC is a pretty good entry into the line but I personally would never purchase it due to the comfort issues as well as that mid-range honk.
+I think the LCD-XC is a pretty good entry into the line but I would never purchase it due to the comfort issues as well as that mid-range honk.

 In addition to that,